-Rate survey: Average card rate soars to record high of 17.07 percent
+Rate survey: Average card APR climbs to all-time record high of 17.07 percent

 CreditCards.com's Weekly Rate Report